 - And more

-If you have been diagnosed with cancer after taking Zantac, contact our firm to set up your free legal consultation.
+If you have been diagnosed with cancer after taking Zantac, contact our Cincinnati attorneys to set up your free legal consultation.

 WHAT IS THE VALUE OF MY CASE?